nixiesearch/nixiesearch/docs/docs/tutorial/backup.md

 - [Configuration Reference](../reference/config.md) - Complete configuration options
 - [Auto-scaling](autoscaling.md) - Scaling considerations for restored clusters

+!!! note

     Remember that nixiesearch's stateless architecture means no persistent volumes need backing up - all critical data lives in S3 and can be restored by simply updating configuration.